Clair1234/Image-Manipulation/README.md

 * Do a total mirror

 >[!IMPORTANT]
+>Each file that results of the transformation will be named : image_out.jpeg

+>[!IMPORTANT]
->Each file that results of the transformation will be named : image_out.jpeg and will be wiped out at each transformation so if you want to keep the image please download it before moving to the next transformation
+> Each file will be wiped out at each transformation so if you want to keep the image please download it before moving to the next transformation